zgosalvez/github-actions-decrypt-secrets/README.md

 Additionally, you must set the `GPG_PASSPHRASE` environment variable to decrypt the JSON file.

 ### Outputs
 None.
-The secrets are exported as environment variables.
-Refer to the `map` input.
+The secrets are exported as environment variables through the `map` input.
+For more information, see the [Environment variables](https://docs.github.com/actions/reference/environment-variables) documentation

 ### Common workflows